jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

         docker-compose up

-    To run  in headless mode, simple add the detached command `-d`, like this:
+    To run  in headless mode, simply add the detached command `-d`, like this:

         docker-compose up -d

-    In headless model, you would have to start and stop the containers manually.
+    In headless mode, you would have to start and stop the containers manually.

-Key Concepts
+Key concepts
 ===
 At the present moment, this model utilizes statistical arbitrage incorporating these methodologies:
 - Bootstrapping the model with historical data to derive usable strategy parameters